bzhangGo/rmsnorm/README.md

     ```
 `b` here is deletable.
 The training follows a similar way as above.

+* The RMSNorm for Transformer is implemented in [zero](https://github.com/bzhangGo/zero).

 ### CNN/Daily Mail Reading Comprehension

 We experiment with the bidirectional attentive reader model proposed by Hermann et al.